sangkilc/ICSE-2020-SV-Handbook/README.md

 - Atlantic time shift: 14:00 - 22:00 UTC

-SVs should handle questions and troubleshoot frequently occuring problems (such as audio/video issues) with speakers and participants.
+SVs should handle questions and troubleshoot frequently occuring problems (such as audio/video issues) with speakers and participants who post questions to the Slack channels.

 #### Using Social Media